OWASP/www-policy/operational/privacy.md

 When we give access to personal information to third-party developers or researchers, we put requirements, such as reasonable technical and contractual protections, in place to help ensure that these service providers treat your information consistently with the principles of this Policy and in accordance with our instructions.
 If these developers or researchers later publish their work or findings, we ask that they not disclose your personal information.
 Please note that, despite the obligations we impose on developers and researchers, we cannot guarantee that they will abide by our agreement, nor do we guarantee that we will regularly screen or audit their projects.

 #### Because You Made It Public
-Information that you post is public and can been seen and used by everyone.

 Any information you post publicly on the OWASP Sites is just that – public.
 For example, if you put your mailing address on any page, that is public, and not protected by this Policy.
 Please think carefully about your desired level of anonymity before you disclose Personal Information on your user page or elsewhere.

 ### How Do We Protect Your Data?
-We use a variety of physical and technical measures, policies, and procedures to help protect your information from unauthorized access, use, or disclosure.

 We strive to protect your information from unauthorized access, use, or disclosure.
 We use a variety of physical and technical measures, policies, and procedures (such as access control procedures, network firewalls, and physical security) designed to protect our systems and your Personal Information.
 Unfortunately, there's no such thing as completely secure data transmission or storage, so we can't guarantee that our security will not be breached (by technical measures or through violation of our policies and procedures).

 We will never ask for your password by email (but may send you a temporary password via email if you have requested a password reset).
 If you ever receive an email that requests your password, please let us know by sending it to info@owasp.org, so we can investigate the source of the email.